maxriek/3D-Microbe-Tracking/README.md

 ## DBSCAN

-The script performs a clustering additionally in the z axis and is useful if the output of the z-layerselection apparently consists of too many tracks.
+The script performs clustering additionally in the z-axis with DBSCAN.
+It is useful when the output of the Z-layer selection potentially consists of several tracks.
 The results strongly depended on the distance metric and the maximum distance allowed for a point to be considered a part of a cluster.
+The parameter `min_samples` is the minimum number for a group of points - close enough to each other - to be considered a cluster.
-The clustered tracks are saved separetley each in own folders.
+The clustered tracks are saved separately each in its own npy-file.

 ### Usage